electron/sheriff/README.md

 # Teams are not specific to a single platform; they are shared across GitHub, Slack and GSuite
 teams:
   - name: <team name>
+    # A list of members / maintainers of this GitHub team
+    # Maintainer in GitHub conveys some extra permissions over the team (set description, avatar, etc.)
     members:
       - list
       - of